adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 #### C. Joint SLAM and Semantics inference

-- 컴퓨터 비젼과 롭Researchers with expertise in both computer vision and robotics realized that they could perform monocular SLAM and map segmentation within a joint formulation.
+- 컴퓨터 비젼과 로보킷Researchers with expertise in both computer vision and robotics realized that they could perform monocular SLAM and map segmentation within a joint formulation.

 The online system of Flint etal.
 [79] presents a model that leverages the Manhattan worldassumption to segment the map in the main planes in indoorscenes.
 Bao et al. [9] propose one of the first approaches tojointly estimate camera parameters, scene points and objectlabels using both geometric and semantic attributes in thescene.